 Foreign Language Area Studies (FLAS) Fellowships

-For Chinese, Japanese, Korean, Uyghur, Tibetan, Amharic, Arabic, Hausa, KiSwahili, Somali, Wolof, and other African languages on demand.
 FLAS funds are awarded in a competitive process to KU advanced undergraduate and graduate students to pursue language and area studies for professional purposes.
 Students receive FLAS awards for study during the academic year or summer, including study abroad.
 Awards cover tuition and stipend, ranging up to $7,500-15,000.
-KU’s FLAS fellowships are awarded by the Center for East Asian Studies and Kansas African Studies Center.
-For details, go to a FLAS info session: Wed, Nov 16, 2016 at 4 pm or Thurs, Dec 1, 2016 at 4 pm in the English Room, Kansas Union.
+KU’s FLAS fellowships are awarded by the Center for East Asian Studies, Kansas African Studies Center and Center for Latin American & Caribbean Studies.
+For details, go to a FLAS info session.

 Apply: February (for summer and academic year)